 The Cockpit main room had a monitor desk, and most engineers did not like mixing monitors there, so I got that shift regularly and figured out quickly that I prefer that side of the multicore.”

 Working at those venues, led to working with a local music festival, Bingley Music Live.
-It is a three day, 15,000 capacity festival.
+It is a three-day, 15,000 capacity festival.
 She started as 2nd stage audio tech and worked her way up to main stage monitor engineer.

 She currently works mainly as a freelance monitor engineer for the bands The Sweet and Opeth.
 Her year fills ups quickly between the two groups.
 She fills in the gaps with festivals and local gigs in Leeds.

 In 2017, she finished her BSc from Leeds Beckett University (Hons) in Music Technology, which has increased her knowledge of recording.
-She continues to learn taking part in manufacturer training, d&b, Shure, Midas, etc. to make sure she stays up to date with the newest technology.
+She continues to learn by taking part in manufacturer training, d&b, Shure, Midas, etc. to make sure she stays up to date with the newest technology.

-Her long-term goals are to start working with sound companies, so she can work her way up to working on larger size tours.
+Her long-term goals are to start working with sound companies, so she can work her way up to working on larger-size tours.
 Although she does enjoy the medium size productions, being part of a small team that is family.
-And for now feels that she could Mix Bands and See the World forever.
+And for now, feels that she could Mix Bands and See the World forever.